Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 linkTitle: Amplify agents February 2022
 weight: 90
 date: 2022-02-25
+---

-description: Traceability and Discovery agents for Amplify Gateway / AWS / Azure / Istio provide better visibility into your multi-type gateway eco system.
+Traceability and Discovery agents for Amplify Gateway / AWS / Azure / Istio provide better visibility into your multi-type gateway eco system.
 These agents collect data from the Gateway (API / traffic) and expose it in Amplify Central, providing you with a global vision of your eco system from a single interface.
----

 ## Versioning